phrsampaio/deft-funnel/README.md

 This software is released under the MIT license.
 See 'DEFT-FUNNEL License.txt' for more info.

-# USING DEFT-FUNNEL WITHOUT MULTI-START
+# Using DEFT-FUNNEL without multi-start

-First, run the 'startup' function to add the necessary folders to the path:
+Run the 'startup' function to add the necessary folders to the path:
 ```
 >> startup
 ```